 Given that the study area contains 88.14 acres of open space and approximately 58,356 residents, the total open space ratio is 1.5 acres per 1,000 residents.
 This falls well short of the City's planning goal, as described in the CEQR Technical Manual, of providing 2.5 acres of open space per 1,000 residents.
-This open space ratio is expected to be reduced further due to the various residential projects planned or underway in Lower Manhattan that will add thousands of new residents to the area.
+This open space ratio is expected to be reduced further due to the various residential projects planned or under way in Lower Manhattan that will add thousands of new residents to the area.

-C. BENEFITS ASSOCIATED WITH THE PROPOSED ACTION
+C. PROBABLE IMPACTS OF THE PROPOSED ACTION

 The Proposed Action would improve existing public open space on the project site and create new public open space beneath the FDR Drive, on piers not currently accessible to the public, and on new structures built over the water.
 Enclosed pavilions housing community, cultural, and commercial uses would be constructed beneath the FDR Drive.
+Lower Manhattan has a very limited amount of available land on which to create new open space, and the Proposed Action would enhance the utility and enjoyment of existing publicly accessible waterfront open space as well as create new open space on piers.

 As described in Chapter 1, "Project Description," the Proposed Action was designed to meet the following goals:

 - Provide open space amenities to Lower Manhattan communities currently underserved by the City's parks.
-The reconstruction of Pier 15 and the reinforcement of Pier 42, the New Market Building pier, and Pier 35 are essential parts of that effort and will create new recreational space and waterfront access where there are few alternative locations for such space.
-The piers would provide recreation space that is removed from the traffic and noise of Lower Manhattan, - Create a vibrant, active and welcoming water's edge, - Improve public access to the waterfront, - Find new uses for the waterfront by providing basic infrastructure to support waterfront and community activities, - Open certain piers to community uses, including reinforcing existing Pier 35, Pier 42 and the New Market Building pier as necessary, - Provide a place for recreational, community and maritime activities, - Enhance maritime activities along the traditional working waterfront including through the construction of a new marina at the New Market Building pier and historic ships and other maritime educational programming at Pier 15, - Claim the space under the FDR Drive for community, cultural, and limited commercial development, - Replace the outmoded New Market Building, - Improve access to and around the BMB, and - Expand the existing esplanade between the BMB and Old Slip to provide a larger and safer connection between the BMB and Battery Park to the south and the esplanade improvements and existing East River Park to the north.
+The reconstruction of Pier 15 and the New Market Building pier and the reinforcement of Pier 42 and Pier 35 are essential parts of that effort and will create new recreational space and waterfront access where there are few alternative locations for such space.
+The piers would provide recreation space that is removed from the traffic and noise of Lower Manhattan; - Create a vibrant, active and welcoming water's edge; - Improve public access to the waterfront; - Find new uses for the waterfront by providing basic infrastructure to support waterfront and community activities; - Open certain piers to community uses, including reinforcing existing Piers 35 and 42 and reconstructing the New Market Building pier; - Provide a place for recreational, community, and maritime activities; - Enhance maritime activities along the traditional working waterfront, including through the construction of a new marina at the New Market Building pier, and historic ships and other maritime educational programming at Pier 15; - Claim the space under the FDR Drive for community, cultural, and limited commercial development; - Replace the outmoded New Market Building; - Improve access to and around the BMB; and

+• Expand the existing esplanade between the BMB and Old Slip to provide a larger and safer connection between the BMB and Battery Park to the south and the esplanade improvements and existing East River Park to the north.